AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 before the customer's application changes reach the AEM cloud deployment pipelines.

 Here you can, of course, choose the tools and frameworks you prefer.
-In contrast to customer function tests and custom UI tests, there are no AEM cloud service related limits, and we therefore recommend to perform long-running functional and UI testing here.
+In contrast to customer function tests and custom UI tests, there are no AEM as a Cloud Service related limits, and we therefore recommend to perform long-running functional and UI testing here.

-While you are free to choose any tool and framework, we recommend you align HTTP based integration tests and UI tests with the tools and frameworks available in the custom functional tests and custom UI test quality gates.
+While you are free to choose any tool and framework, we recommend you align HTTP-based integration tests and UI tests with the tools and frameworks available in the custom functional tests and custom UI test quality gates.
 We recommend integrating
 [Rapid Development Environments (RDE)](/help/implementing/developing/introduction/rapid-development-environments.md)